White papers versus e-books

 You can use different backgrounds, wild typefaces, animated graphics, and other visual flourishes that might seem out of place in a more traditional white paper.

-The e-book I wrote ended up being 27 pages or close to 6,000 words.
-That’s a lot longer than most white papers.
+The e-book I wrote ended up being 27 pages, almost 6,000 words.
+That’s longer than most white papers.

-That content was really a primer that gave a brief overview of a technical subject.
+That content was a primer that gave a brief overview of a technical subject.

 As for the format, it was turned on its side in landscape mode, like a slide deck.
 And it was chunked into short sections of one page each.

-That e-book only had 7 formal footnotes, but it included more than 50 links to further content.
+That e-book had 7 formal footnotes plus 50+ links to further content.

-And it offered some light-hearted comments in a running footer that would not work as well in a serious white paper.
+And it offered light-hearted comments in footer that wouldn’t work in a serious white paper.

-You can check it out for yourself: click the thumbnail to download the PDF.
+Check it out for yourself: Click the thumbnail above to see the PDF.

 Conclusions

-Just remember: The goals for both an e-book and a white paper are pretty much the same.
+Remember: Both an e-book and a white paper have pretty much the same goals.

-An ideal e-book will help your target audience understand an issue, solve a problem, or make a decision—just like an ideal white paper.
+An effective e-book will help your target audience understand an issue, solve a problem, or make a decision.
+So will an effective white paper.

 What do you think are the main differences between a white paper and an e-book?
 Please leave us your comment below.